spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-order-management-feature-walkthrough/marketplace-order-management-feature-walkthrough.md

 ---

-*Marketplace Order Management* enables splitting orders into merchant orders and allowing product offers to be bought directly from a Storefront.
+*Marketplace Order Management* enables splitting orders into merchant orders and letting product offers be bought directly from a Storefront.
 The orders are designed to be used by the Marketplace operator, while the merchant orders are always connected to a merchant.
 See [Marketplace domain model](/docs/marketplace/dev/architecture-overview/marketplace-domain-model.html) to learn more about the core Marketplace objects.

 By using `MerchantSalesOrderFacade::createMerchantOrderCollection()`, you can decide when to create merchant orders out of an order in your project.
 By default, it is created by `CreateMerchantOrdersCommandPlugin`.